The Sad, Surprising Relevance of "It's A Trap"

 *Which says something about the Dems utter inability to capitalize on Bush’s nearly endless political weaknesses, Americans’ broad support for classically liberal (Adam Smith) policies, or the ready-to-fracture Republican coalition of neoconservatives, dogmatic libertarians, Christian dominionists, and decent conservatives who don’t realize their party has been hijacked.
 Most days I wonder if they even want to win elections.
 They’re certainly not serious about it.

-One thought on “The Sad, Surprising Relevance of "It's A Trap"”
+One response to “The Sad, Surprising Relevance of "It's A Trap"”

 It’s frustrating to say the least.
 But I derive hope from like minded individuals, and hearing their music helps me to know that there are more of us out there.
 It’s almost as if we are waiting, with eyes wide and mouths hungry, for someone new to take the energy of our frustrations and to actually do something with it.
 Obviously, the Democrats we currently have aren’t, so it’s time for someone else.
 Maybe of our presidential candidates will be ready to fight for us, or maybe we just need to start our own grassroots effort to take over.